Real-Serious-Games/Factory/README.md

 ### Getting the DLL

 The DLL can be installed via nuget.
-Use the Package Manager UI or console in Visual Studio or use nuget from the command line.
+Use the [Package Manager UI or console in Visual Studio](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) or [use nuget from the command line](http://blog.davidebbo.com/2011/01/installing-nuget-packages-directly-from.html).

-See here for instructions on installing a package via nuget: http://docs.nuget.org/docs/start-here/using-the-package-manager-console

 The package to search for is *RSG.Factory*.